Spike Rawlings: Football career

 After playing for amateur side Corinthian Juniors, Rawlinson - who played as a centre half - made his professional debut for Bury during the 1964–65 season, making a total of two League appearances that season.
 After the football season finished, Rawlinson moved to Barrow.
 During the 1965–66 season, Rawlinson scored two goals in nineteen League games for Barrow.
 Rawlinson later played non-league football for Runcorn, and eventually returned to Barrow (although he never appeared in a first team League game for the club again), where he got his first taste of showbiz in 1969 - after the half-time entertainment failed to show up, Rawlinson stepped in and performed instead.

 Entertainment career

 After finishing his career as a professional footballer, Rawlinson adopted the stage name of Spike Rawlings.
 His early career was spent warming audiences up on local TV show Those Wonderful TV Times.
-Rawlings achieved fame by winning the 1976 edition of TV talent show Opportunity Knocks, which allowed him to have his own TV show.
-Rawlings later had a small part on When the Boat Comes In, and he regularly acted in pantomimes.
+He achieved fame by winning the 1976 edition of TV talent show Opportunity Knocks, which allowed him to have his own TV show.
+He later had a small part on When the Boat Comes In, and he regularly acted in pantomimes.